-FACT: The clean energy plan has created a massive jobs boom, with more than 312,900 new clean energy jobs announced just in the last year and a half.
+FACT: The clean energy plan has created a massive jobs boom, with more than 330,000 new clean energy jobs announced just in the last year and a half.
 It is creating new opportunities for all kinds of workers, especially those without college degrees, in big cities and small towns all across the country.

 In the auto industry, the United Auto Workers support moving toward EVs because doing so can be a win for workers, the industry and consumers alike.
-Michigan is leading all other states in the nation's clean energy boom, with 45 new projects announced since the core element of the president's clean energy plan was passed in 2022.
-Clean energy investments have already spurred \$22 billion in investment and helped create or move forward over 20,000 good-paying clean energy jobs in the state.
+As of August 2022, Michigan is leading all other states in the nation's clean energy boom, with more than 60 new projects announced since the core element of the clean energy plan became law.
+Clean energy investments have already spurred more than \$26 billion in investment and helped create or move forward over 20,000 good-paying clean energy jobs in the state.